lessc0de/docs.influxdata.com/content/influxdb/v0.12/concepts/storage_engine.md

 * Mostly an insert/append workload, very few updates

 The first and most obvious problem is one of scale.
-In DevOps, for instance, you can collect hundreds of millions or billions of unique data points every day.
+In the Internet of Things, for instance, you can collect hundreds of millions or billions of unique data points every day from tens or hundreds of millions of devices or sensors.

 To prove out the numbers, let’s say we have 200 VMs or servers running, with each server collecting an average of 100 measurements every 10 seconds.
 Given there are 86,400 seconds in a day, a single measurement will generate 8,640 points in a day, per server.